Hiroshi Sugimoto: Other notable series and collaborations

 400,000 volt Van de Graaff generator to apply an electrical charge directly onto the film.
-Instead of placing an object on photo-sensitive paper, then exposing it to light, he produced the image by causing electrical sparks to erupt over the on surface of a 7-by-2.5-foot sheet of film laid on a large metal tabletop.
-The highly detailed results combine bristling textures and branching sparks into highly evocative images.
+Instead of placing an object on photo-sensitive paper, then exposing it to light, he produced the image by causing electrical sparks to erupt over the surface of a 7-by-2.5-foot sheet of film laid on a large metal tabletop.
+The highly detailed results combine bristling textures and branching sparks to create evocative images.

-Recent work

 In 2009 U2 selected Sugimoto's Boden Sea, Uttwil (1993) as the cover for their album No Line on the Horizon to be released in March that year.
-This image had previously been used by sound artists Richard Chartier and Taylor Deupree for their 2006 CD inspired by Sugimoto's "seascapes" series.
+This image had previously been used by sound artists Richard Chartier and Taylor Deupree for their 2006 CD inspired by Sugimoto's Seascapes series.
 Sugimoto noted it was merely a "coincidence" that the image appears on both album covers.
 In addition, he notes that the agreement with U2 was a "stone age deal" or, artist-to-artist.
 No cash exchanged hands, rather a barter agreement which allows Sugimoto to use the band's song "No Line on the Horizon" (partly inspired by the "Boden Sea" image) in any future project.

-In 2009, Sugimoto acquired some rare negatives made by Henry Fox Talbot in the 1840s and retrieved through an intensely fragile process what "looks remarkably like Plato's shadows in the cave".
+In 2009, Sugimoto acquired rare negatives made by Henry Fox Talbot in the 1840s and retrieved, through an intensely fragile process, what "looks remarkably like Plato's shadows in the cave".
 The works of Sugimoto's All Five Elements series (2011) consist of optical quality glass with black and white film.
-On the occasion of Art Basel in 2012, Sugimoto presented Couleurs de l'Ombre, 20 different colorful scarf designs in editions of just seven, all created – using a new inkjet printing method – for French fashion label Hermès.
+On the occasion of Art Basel in 2012, Sugimoto presented Couleurs de l'Ombre, 20 different colorful scarf designs in editions of just seven, all created using a new inkjet printing method for French fashion label Hermès.